-Fig. 1: Images of scene classes sandbar and temple_east_asia from the SUN dataset [14] together with probabilities for the five most likely actions, predicted manually by people (red) and by our method (green).
+Fig. 1.
+Images of scene classes sandbar and temple_east_asia from the SUN dataset [14] together with probabilities for the five most likely actions, predicted manually by people (red) and by our method (green).

-10].
-Similarly, the interplay between human poses and objects has been studied in [11-13].
+been studied in [11,12,13].
 While previous work has looked at functional properties for a few selected classes of scenes and objects, here we aim to exploit correlation between scenes and actions at a large scale of hundreds of scene categories.
 Using the discovered correlations, we demonstrate prediction of human actions for test images of outdoor scenes such as, for example, found on Google maps.